SilentWoof/Arduino_Utilities_Suite/README.md

 ## 🧰 Usage

 Each sketch lives in its own folder and is self-contained.
 Open the `.ino` file in the Arduino IDE and upload to your board.
-Wiring diagrams and usage notes are embedded in comments.
+Wiring diagrams and usage notes are available in each sketch’s dedicated [`README.md`](nano_gpio_walk_test/README.md).

 ## 🧪 Hardware Assumptions